mithereal/google_directions_generator/README.md

 ### This is an app for testing api's

-#### This will use google locations to fetch the geo-coords for driving directions between random multiple locations near you
+#### This will use google locations to fetch the geo-coords for driving directions between random multiple locations near a ip geo location
 ###### This was created to simulate a vehicle driving between multiple locations so we can send the geo-coords to an endpoint

 ## Installation